-- Satisfactory emotional health required for full utilization of one's intellectual ability. - High ethical standards and integrity - An empathy with patients and concern for their welfare - Commitment to the optometric profession and its standards - Effective interpersonal relationships with patients, peers, and instructors - Professional demeanor - Effective functioning under varying degrees of stress and workload - Adaptability to changing environments and uncertainties. - Positive acceptance of suggestions and constructive criticism might affect their ability to meet these functional guidelines are encouraged to meet with an optometry school counselor prior to submitting an application.
+- Satisfactory emotional health is required for full utilization of one's intellectual ability. - High ethical standards and integrity - An empathy with patients and concern for their welfare - Commitment to the optometric profession and its standards - Effective interpersonal relationships with patients, peers, and instructors - Professional demeanor - Effective functioning under varying degrees of stress and workload - Adaptability to changing environments and uncertainties. - Positive acceptance of suggestions and constructive criticism

-Candidates with questions or concerns about how their own conditions or disabilities
+Candidates with questions or concerns about how their own conditions or disabilities might affect their ability to meet these functional guidelines are encouraged to meet with an optometry school counselor prior to submitting an application.